-- Employ practical methods to enhance your management, motivation and communication skills when working with both teams and individuals
+- Employ practical methods to enhance your team leadership, motivation and communication skills when working with a range of stakeholders and associates in conservation.

 How much will it cost?

-This course is run by Durrell in partnership with staff from Fauna and Flora International and the University of Kent.
+This course is run by Durrell in partnership with staff from Fauna and Flora International.

 For information please call +44 (0)1534 860037.